Introduction to Google Analytics Interview Questions and Answers

 Q5.
 Explain A/B testing in terms of Google Analytics.

-A/B testing is a great way to identify and fix the improvements that can result in the major impact on your online success.
+A/B testing is a great way to identify and fix the improvements that can result in a major impact on your online success.

 So, the decision made here is not based on intuition.
 Instead, it’s a fact-based decision.